Referenced By: The Beatles

-- The 1965 The Flintstones episode "The Hatrocks and the Gruesomes" a rock band playing "bug" music (get it?) sing a song called "She said yeah yeah", which sounds like "She Loves You", complete with Fred, Wilma, Barney and Betty wearing black mop top wigs.
+- In the 1965 The Flintstones episode "The Hatrocks and the Gruesomes", a rock band playing "bug" music sing a song called "She Said Yeah Yeah", which sounds like "She Loves You", complete with Fred, Wilma, Barney and Betty wearing black mop top wigs.

 - The Powerpuff Girls:

 - The "Meet the Beat-Alls" episode is one long string of Beatles references.
 Just about every other sentence is a direct Beatles quote and evoked imagery.

 - In another Powerpuff Girls episode, Princess lures the Girls to Mojo Jojo's lair by calling for help in a line that quotes the song "Help!"

 - The Simpsons have made countless Beatles references during their long run.

 - Ringo Starr was special guest voice in "Brush With Greatness" where he answers a fan letter Marge send him in 1966, encouraging her to take up painting again.

 - In the "Last Exit to Springfield" episode, Lisa's surreal dream under narcosis parodies Yellow Submarine.

 - Homer's flashback to his time in a barbershop quartet is basically a Whole Plot Reference to The Beatles' career - from their first album "Meet the B-Sharps" (one wonders if it was called "With the B-Sharps" in the United Kingdom) to the impromptu rooftop concert.
 It even has George Harrison as special guest voice.